Alinto/sogo-connector/README.md

 On Windows, you will need a console to actually see anything.
 If you don't have one already, closing the application and re-opening it with the command line parameter -console should create the console.
 On other operating systems, it's enough to launch the application from a terminal.

-## Debugging and changing code without restart Thunderbird

-Setting breakpoints to stop inside JS code of a plugin using JavaScript Debugger Venkman does not work.
-Instead, install plugin Workspace for Thunderbird -> http://antennasoft.net/robcee/

-Place all your code, you want to test, there and execute it.
-You can even defined functions there.
-If you cannot override an existing JS function, you have to rename it.

-## Other notes

-Command line parameter for starting Thunderbird in DEVEL mode:  -purgecaches -console -no-remote -P dev

-More useful hints for developers: https://developer.mozilla.org/en/docs/Setting_up_extension_development_environment

 # Migrating to Thunderbird v68 from previous versions

 First of all, SOGo Integrator is no longer needed.
 All SOGo Integrator preferences have been renamed to